ati-ozgur/ati-ozgur.github.io/blog-posts/review-the-impact-of-unified-namespace-in-industry-4.0.md

 > Harrington (from HighByte) says that UNS is an ever-evolving concept.
 The definition and message that Walker Reynold gave just a few years ago has changed in the past years and will probably continue to do so.

-There is nothing wrong with evolving a definition actually definition should evolve but first a clear definition is needed.
+There is nothing wrong with evolving a definition but first a clear definition is needed.

 ## ISA-95